mdrachuk/serious/docs/models.md

 _Default:_ `serious.serialization.field_serializers()`

 An ordered collection of field serializer classes.
 Pass a non-default collection to override how particular fields are serialized by the model.
-For more refer to [custom serialization guide](/serialization#custom)
+For more refer to [custom serialization guide][custom-serialization].

 ### `allow_any`
 _Type:_ `bool`